tinymce/tinymce-docs/tinydrive/overview.md

 ## User specific root

 It's common that you want to be able to have user specific paths so that each user within your system gets it's own directory.
-This can be done by setting the `https://claims.tiny.cloud/drive/root` custom jwt claim to a path within your tiny drive account.
-This path will automatically be constructured when the user is accessing drive using a jwt key with that claim.
+This can be done by setting the `https://claims.tiny.cloud/drive/root` custom JWT claim to a path within your tiny drive account.
+This path will automatically be constructured when the user is accessing drive using a JWT key with that claim.
 The user only be able to see and manage files within that root.

+Continue to [getting started](/tinydrive/getting-started/) with Tiny Drive.